-The Clinic will also require weekly supervision meetings where each student team will meet with their supervising faculty member to discuss ongoing strategies in their projects.
+The Clinic will also require frequent supervision meetings where each student team will meet with their supervising faculty member to discuss ongoing strategies in their projects.
 Creating the agenda for these meetings will be the students’ responsibility.
-These one on one meetings will be an opportunity for students to review specifics of their matters along with a more in-depth discussion of the reading materials.
+These one on one meetings will be an opportunity for students to review specifics of their matters and receive input on their written work.

 Students will deepen their practical understanding of the role of a music lawyer through both seminar activities and client interaction, where they will develop and practice a wide range of transferable skills and strategies.
 These skills and strategies include: interviewing clients; devising strategies for solving client issues; preparing and revising documents; developing effective communication skills for dealing with clients; and negotiating agreements including deal points.

 Students in this four-unit course will be graded on a pass/fail basis.
 Students will also participate in a mid-semester evaluation to review learning goals and objectives.
 Music Law 303 is a prerequisite for the course.